hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 [lab-user@bastion ~]$
 ~~~

-> **NOTE**: You will also use the login for some commands in the lab.
-And while you can run all OpenShift commands from the lab CLI you also have access to the same environment from the bastion.
-Try running `oc get nodes` and you will see the same thing as you do in the lab environment's CLI window!
+> **NOTE**: You will also use the login for some non-OpenShift commands in the lab.
+However, the bastion has the openshift client, `oc`, configured and useable.
+Try `oc get nodes` when you are there!

+### Step 3
-Step 3: Configure your browser to utiluse the port forward.
+Configure your browser to utiluse the port forward.
 Set your browser (we've tested Firefox and had the most success with this - your mileage may vary with other browsers) to use **localhost:8080** for all protocols, and make sure you enable ***DNS over SOCKSv5*** - this avoids any challenges with local DNS:

 <center>
 <img src="img/firefox-proxy.png" width="80%"/>
 </center>

-Once you've done that, reconnect to the lab guide URL in the proxied browser and continue.
+As mentioned this connection now allows you to access the. lab's "public" network on 192.168.47.0/24 as well as the lab guide and the internet beyond.

+# Feedback Please!

 We very much welcome feedback on the content, what's missing, what would be good to have, etc. Please feel free to submit PR's or raise [GitHub](https://github.com/RHFieldProductManagement/openshift-virt-labs/tree/rhpds) issues!
 We are always excited to continue to evolve this lab to fit your requirements.
 So please do let us know what we can add to make it work even better for your needs.